cubismod/inky-mbta-tracker/README.md

 # inky-mbta-tracker

-Inky MBTA Tracker is a personal project using the [Inky WHAT display](https://shop.pimoroni.com/products/inky-what?variant=21214020436051) as a transit tracker for the Massachusetts Bay Transit Authority System.
+Inky MBTA Tracker or IMT is a multi-purpose, async Python application tracking the Massachusetts Bay Transit Authority.
+It relies on Redis for data storage in conjunction with [inky-display](https://github.com/cubismod/inky-display) for e-inky display functionality.
+Additionally, it provides a comprehensive API using FastAPI which serves [ryanwallace.cloud](https://ryanwallace.cloud).

-## Features
+## Configuring

-- **Real-time Predictions**: Stream live predictions from the MBTA API
-- **Static Schedules**: Fall back to static schedules when real-time data is unavailable
-- **Vehicle Tracking**: Track real-time vehicle positions and status
-- **Track Prediction**:  Predict commuter rail track assignments before they're announced
-- **MQTT Integration**: Publish departure information to MQTT for home automation
-- **Prometheus Metrics**: Monitor system performance and API usage

 ## Getting Started